omiaydin1/a-special-study/README.md

 - Practiced keeping notes concise and readable
 - Observed how regular updates create a clear project timeline
 - - Learned the value of documenting thoughts while working
+  - - Noted how simple text files can track long-term progress